Libya's new morality police set to curb women's rights – DW – 11/16/2024

 "A man approached my friend and me and asked if we were adhering to modesty rules," said 26-year-old Yasmin, who asked to not publish her full name for fear of retribution.

 "I was wearing a long skirt anyway," she recalled.
-"But when I ignored him, he started threatening me and since them I am afraid to be in public."
+"But when I ignored him, he started threatening me and since then I am afraid to be in public."

 Zainab Tarbah, a popular Libyan journalist and TV anchor, experienced a similar situation while driving.
 "A male driver cut me off and pointed at this head, referring to my hair," she said.